Randy Arozarena Player Props: Rays vs. Pirates

-The Tampa Bay Rays, including Randy Arozarena and his .632 slugging percentage over his past 10 games, take on starter Roansy Contreras and the Pittsburgh Pirates at Tropicana Field, Tuesday at 6:40 PM ET.
+The Tampa Bay Rays, including Randy Arozarena and his .641 slugging percentage over his past 10 games, battle starter Vince Velasquez and the Pittsburgh Pirates at Tropicana Field, Thursday at 1:10 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the White Sox.
+He had a one-hit performance in his most recent game (1-for-4) against the Pirates.

 Randy Arozarena Game Info & Props vs. the Pirates